Skip to main content

 approve:

-- module: shell
+- module: bash

 reason: "Shell commands need explicit approval before running."